-If HMRC open an investigation into your tax or VAT affairs they will almost always ask you to attend an interview.
+If HMRC opens an enquiry into your tax or VAT affairs they will almost always ask you to attend an interview.

-There is no law stating that a taxpayer must attend except in two particular types of tax investigation.
+There is no law stating that a taxpayer must attend except in two particular types of enquiry:

-Under criminal tax investigation you are required to attend an interview, but it is absolutely vital you have legal representation, as it is conducted under the Police and Criminal Evidence Act (PACE) 1984.
+2. Under Section 144 enquiry you are required to attend an interview, but it is absolutely vital you have legal representation, as it is conducted under the Police and Criminal Evidence Act (PACE) 1984.

 Apart from the above types of investigation, you have no legal obligation to attend an interview at their offices or to allow them to come and visit you.

-If HMRC send you a letter stating they are opening a tax enquiry into your tax affairs, they almost always invite you to attend an interview.
+If HMRC sends you a letter stating they are opening a tax enquiry into your affairs, they almost always invite you to attend an interview.

-At KinsellaTax we do not believe that attending HMRC interviews are in the taxpayers interest, therefore we would advise against attending an HMRC interview on your own.
+At KinsellaTax we do not believe that attending HMRC interviews are in the taxpayer’s interest, therefore we would advise against attending one on your own.

-Very few accountants and solicitors are strong enough to tell HMRC that their clients will not attend an interview.
+Very few accountants and solicitors are strong enough to tell The Inland Revenue that their clients will not attend an interview.